Dental Services Nederland, TX

 How long does a root canal last?

 A well-done root canal can last a lifetime.
 Success rates are high, often above 95%.
 However, oral hygiene, bite forces, and overall health can affect longevity.
 Regular dental check-ups help maintain the treated tooth.
-In some cases, a tooth might need retreatment years later, but that’s not common.
+Sometimes, a tooth might need retreatment years later, but that’s uncommon.

 How often can I undergo in-office teeth whitening?

-You can typically undergo in-office teeth whitening every 6 to 12 months, depending on your needs and teeth sensitivity.
+Depending on your needs and teeth sensitivity, you can typically undergo in-office teeth whitening every 6 to 12 months.
 Over-whitening can cause tooth sensitivity and damage to the enamel, so it’s important to follow your dentist’s recommendations.
 They’ll consider your oral health, the results you’re looking for, and how well you maintain your whitening at home before suggesting how often you should repeat the procedure.

 Schedule an Appointment Today

-Don’t hesitate to contact us today at (409) 727-3511 if you have any questions or would like more information on how we can care for your teeth and mouth.
+Don’t hesitate to contact us today at (409) 727-3511 if you have any questions or want more information on how we can care for your teeth and mouth.